-I guess the main difference with Cambodia, is they are not standalone markets as such but boats which are closely connected with the local villages, that were selling goods here and there.
+I guess the main difference with Cambodia is that they are not standalone markets as such, but boats which are closely connected with the local villages, that were selling goods here and there.

 As I glided along in my tourist boat, I also got a taste of real life in Cambodia.
 What I saw were strong, resilient people living in impoverished surroundings trying to make money any which way they could.

 There were these tiny floating homes on the river where entire families would live in a space that was half the size of an average bedroom.
 It made me realise just how lucky I was to live in an entirely different set of circumstances.

 I’ve wasted so much time in the past complaining about my tiny one bedroom studio flat, but the reality is some people just had it way worse.
 I could afford to travel, put food on the table and set up my own business, while you had whole families that lived in the equivalence of a box.

 Despite this, I could plainly see that they worked hard to carve out a basic living for themselves and the river weaved all of their stories together in a fascinating snapshot of everyday life.

 It was humbling to get a glimpse into the unique lives of the water communities of Tonle Sap.

 I floated past makeshift schools, women singing cheerfully as they prepared for work in the morning and men who were out fishing for food.
 And then as we continued to glide along the river, the lady who was steering my boat began to sing too.
 It sounded so beautiful, I just had to share it:

 I’d never seen a water tree in my life, but as the boat weaved its way in and out of what appeared to be a water forest, I realised just how much I didn’t know.